hashicorp/terraform-provider-aws/website/docs/r/guardduty_member.html.markdown

 Provides a resource to manage a GuardDuty member.

 ~> **NOTE:** Currently after using this resource, you must manually accept member account invitations before GuardDuty will begin sending cross-account events.
 More information for how to accomplish this via the AWS Console or API can be found in the [GuardDuty User Guide](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_accounts.html).
-Terraform implementation of member invitation and acceptance resources can be tracked in [Github](https://github.com/terraform-providers/terraform-provider-aws/issues/2489).
+Terraform implementation of the member acceptance resource can be tracked in [Github](https://github.com/terraform-providers/terraform-provider-aws/issues/2489).

 ## Example Usage